March 2012 Gaza–Israel clashes: March 16

-Despite the ceasefire, Palestinians fired a rocket into the Eshkol Regional Council.
+Palestinians fired a rocket into the Eshkol Regional Council.

 March 19

-Despite the ceasefire, Palestinians fired a rocket into the Eshkol Regional Council, causing no injuries or damage.
+Palestinians fired a rocket into the Eshkol Regional Council, causing no injuries or damage.

 March 20

-Despite the ceasefire, Palestinians fired a rocket into the Eshkol Regional Council, causing no injuries or damage.
+Palestinians fired a rocket into the Eshkol Regional Council, causing no injuries or damage.

 March 21

-Despite the ceasefire, Palestinians fired a rocket into the Eshkol Regional Council.
+Palestinians fired a rocket into the Eshkol Regional Council.
 Later, a mortar shell was fired into the Sha'ar Hanegev Regional Council.
 This was followed moments later by a second mortar shell fired at Israel Defense Forces soldiers near the border fence.
 No injuries or damage were reported in any of the attacks.

 March 29

-Despite the ceasefire, Palestinians fired three mortar shells into the Eshkol Regional Council, causing no injuries or damage.
+Palestinians fired three mortar shells into the Eshkol Regional Council, causing no injuries or damage.

 Disputed incidents

 On 12 March, 16-year-old Nayef Qarmut was killed and six other teenagers were injured in an apparent explosion near Beit Lahiya in the Gaza Strip.
 Adham Abu Selmiya, a spokesman for medical services in the Hamas-ruled territory, said that Qarmut was killed by an Israeli air strike.
 The Israel Defense Forces, however, denied that any air strikes had taken place in that time and location.
 An Agence France-Presse correspondent at the scene said there were no signs of any impact consistent with an air strike, and that the most likely cause of the teen's death was an explosive device he was carrying.

 On 14 March, Adham Abu Selmiya said that 8-year-old Barka al-Mugrahbi died of wounds sustained in the same purported air strike which he had said killed Nayef Qarmut.
 However, on the same day, witnesses and relatives said that the boy was killed by being struck in the head by an errant bullet when gunmen were firing in the air during a Gazan funeral procession for a militant.
 Abu Selmiya corrected his account, blaming his original account on "wrong information" from the hospital.